Find out if you're an accountancy service provider who needs to register with HMRC under the Money Laundering

 - Law Society

 If you’re supervised by one of these bodies you don’t need to register with HMRC.

 If all your customers are accountancy service providers or banks

-If all your customers are Accountancy Service Providers who are supervised by HMRC or a professional body, or banks supervised by the FCA you do not need to register so long as:
+If all your customers are accountancy service providers supervised by HMRC or a professional body, or banks supervised by the FCA you do not need to register so long as:

 - you don’t do business directly with the supervised accountancy service providers’ own customers

 - you’re included in the supervised accountancy service providers’ anti money laundering controls and procedures, suspicious activity reporting, and training programmes

 - you have a written contract with each of your customers confirming that every aspect of the relationship between you meets all anti money laundering requirements

-You need to meet all of these conditions, otherwise you’ll still need to register.
+You need to meet all of these conditions, otherwise you’ll need to register.